-The dawn breaks.
+The dawn breaks in an apartment in Denver.
 A woman sits up, luxuriously stretches and rises out of bed, ready to seize the day.

 That woman is not me.

-Here is me.
-The cell phone alarm goes off and I swipe at it blindly until I knock the glass of water over on the bedside table and then finally sweep the phone off the table to fall apart on the tile floor.
+Here is me when I am in the U.S. The cell phone alarm goes off.
+I swipe at it blindly until I knock the glass of water over on the bedside table.
+I then sweep the phone off the table to fall apart on the floor.

-Still moaning, it rises, like a scene cut from Dawn of the Dead, doing the stiff-legged somnolent shuffle that all the other zombies do until it finally reaches the kitchen, takes one last blank look at the bed then continues its march toward the light.
+Still moaning, it rises, like a scene cut from Dawn of the Dead, doing the stiff-legged somnolent shuffle that all zombies do until it finally reaches the kitchen to put coffee on.
+It takes one last blank look at the bed then continues its march toward the light.

 2:00 a.m. in Mexico

 Judging by all the articles I see, many of us have “a sleep problem."